blackalpha8109/covid-data-analysis-dashboard/README.md

 # covid-data-analysis-dashboard
-COVID-19 data analysis and prediction using ML andStreamLit
+COVID-19 data analysis and prediction using ML and StreamLit

 ## How to Run